fooooter/drain/README.md

 ### RequestData

-`RequestData` is a struct-like Enum, which has variants, that tell, what kind of HTTP request method was used and stores request headers and data specific to each variant.
+`REQUEST_DATA` of the type `RequestData` is a struct-like Enum, which has variants, that tell, what kind of HTTP request method was used and stores request headers and data specific to each variant.

 ```rust